Planning your Camino for 2017? These are some useful flight routes for the Camino de Santiago and other Greenlife Tours destinations…

-Santiago is the most convenient airport if you are walking the last 100kms of any of the Camino routes, for instance if you are starting in Sarria but also Lugo, Ferrol, Vilalba, Ourense, Tui or Baiona.
+Santiago is the most convenient airport if you are walking the last 100kms of any of the Camino routes, for instance, if you are starting in Sarria but also Lugo, Ferrol, Vilalba, Ourense, Tui or Vigo.
 While Vigo Airport is closest to Tui and Baiona, there aren’t as many international flights available.

 *Other airlines flying directly to Santiago de Compostela include Vueling (from London Gatwick and Paris), Easyjet (from London Gatwick; Basel and Geneva, Switzerland) and Ryanair (from London Stansted).
 In addition, there are many connecting flights to Madrid and Barcelona with companies such as Iberia, Ryanair.

 This new route is useful if you are walking the Arles Way Camino route in France.